codacy/codacy-usage-report/README.md

 ## Configuration

-Create a configuration file `codacy-usage-report.yml` with the following syntax:
+Create a configuration file `codacy-usage-report.yml` with the example syntax below.
+You must have this configuration file in your current working directory when running codacy-usage-report.

 ```yaml
 accountDB: